-Exactly one year ago, we took the big leap to buy an RV and start a cross-continent road trip.
+Exactly one year ago, on April 13th 2017, we took the big leap to buy an RV and start a cross-continent road trip.
 25,901 miles through 42 states and 3 Canadian provinces later, we can say it’s been an absolutely life-changing experience.
 We’ve hiked glaciers, scuba dived a barrier reef, roamed with buffalo, slept in rain forests, wine tasted in vineyards, made snow angels on the continental divide, chased a total solar eclipse, and had adventures every single day.
 A camper offers freedom like we’ve never seen before.
 But life’s not always Instagram-worthy, when you’re living in a 104-square-foot camper without air conditioning with the same person 24/7 and relying on a 33-year-old vehicle for your mobility and shelter.
 We’ve had our share of breakdowns of the motor (and the mind) living in a camper, but we’ve also learned a ton and are feeling stronger than ever!
 For our first anniversary with Buddy the Camper, we’ve come up with 10 beautiful benefits and 5 ugly truths about life in a little RV.

 First, we have to give major credit to Buddy.
 An endearingly misproportioned child of the 80s, our little Toyota Sunrader has solar panels that allow us to go off the grid, a 22RE engine that gets 17.86 miles to the gallon, just enough rust to keep away the burglars, and so much character he finds friends wherever we go.
 Back in 2016, we almost partnered with an RV company who wanted to give us tricked-out rig.
 Sure, it would have been free and shiny new, but we wouldn’t have gotten a fraction of the high-fives, honks, and hugs.
 People literally go out of their way in a parking lot to ask us about Buddy, share a story about their quirky uncle that had a similar Toyota, or tell us about their own dreams to take the Great American Road Trip.
 This camper evokes a nostalgia in people and sparks priceless interactions, and for that we thank you, Bud!